ffm5113/python_openai_whisper/README.md

 Follow the prompts to enter the file path of the audio file and choose the desired response format (text or vtt).

 **Note:** To access the OpenAI API, you will need an API key.
+File size is limited to 25 MB.
 Please refer to the OpenAI API documentation for instructions on how to obtain and use the API key.

 ### Documentation